JIE-1350/ISpy/README.md

 `cd backend/pyinstaller/`

-Run the sh script to create the executable.
+Run the sh script to create the executable for the flask server.

 `sh create_exe.sh`